aws-samples/config-resource-compliance-dashboard/README.md

    - The datasets for this dashboard have all the `config_` prefix
    - Click on a Dataset, and then open the Refresh tab
    - Click on Add a new schedule, select Full refresh and a Frequency
+1. Visualize the dashboard:
+   - Navigate to QuickSight and then Dashboards
+   - Make sure you are in the correct region
+   - Click on the AWS Config Resource Compliance Dashboard (CRCD) dashboard

 #### Manual setup of S3 event notification
-_TODO_
+_You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure S3 event notification` _at step 1 above._

+_TODO verify permissions in case of SNS_

+If you selected `no`, the necessary permissions have been deployed by CloudFormation already, now you must configure the Log Archive S3 bucket to trigger the Lambda Partitioner function when objects are added to the bucket.

+The Lambda partitioner notifications from S3 have these constraints:
+1. All object create events
+1. All prefixes

+This may be a challenge depending on your current S3 event notification, since Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html) overlapping prefixes in two rules for the same event type.

+We recommend that you configure your event notification to an SNS topic (if not already):
+* If your bucket publishes events notifications to an SNS topic, you can subscribe the Lambda Partitioner function to the topic.
+* If your bucket already sends event notifications to a lambda function, you can change that notification to an SNS topic and subscribe your function and the Lambda Partitioner function to that SNS topic.

+Follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html) to add a notification configuration to your bucket using an Amazon SNS topic.

 ### Installation on dedicated Dashboard account

 The installation process consists of three steps:
 1. On the Dashboard account: data pipeline resources for the dashboard, via CloudFormation stack
 1. On the Log Archive account: configure the S3 replication rule that will copy AWS Config files from the  Log Archive bucket to the Dashboard bucket, via CloudFormation stack
-1. On the Dashboard account: Quicksight resources for the dashboard and the necessary Athena views, using the CID-CMD command line tool
+1. On the Dashboard account: Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool

 ![CRCD](images/deployment-steps-dashboard-account.png "CRCD Dashboard: deployment steps on Dashboard account")